 The full programme of the day can be found here.
-Please note that the workshop is English spoken.
+Paul Bogen (UK) is moderating this workshop.
+Click here for more information about the arts & culture producer/project leader with over 35 years of experience.
+Also, please note that the workshop is English spoken.

 The fee for participation in this workshop is €45,- (including tax).
 Lunch will be provided.
 In order to register yourself, please send an e-mail to Gerard Lohuis (firstname.lastname@example.org).
 Next you will receive an invoice, after payment you registration is final.
 For more information about the registration, feel free to contact Gerard Lohuis.

 Note: Please, mind that seats are limited.
 Also, students as well as cultural professionals working with visual arts are not eligible.